Dillian Whyte: Return victories

+Whyte vs. Allen

 Whyte next fought at the First Direct arena in Leeds on 30 July against David Allen for the vacant WBC International heavyweight title.
 In what was expected to be a tough fight for Whyte, the fight went the full ten-round distance.
 Whyte won the fight with a comfortable UD, with the judges scoring the fight 100–90, 100–91, and 99–91.

 British champion

+Whyte vs. Lewison

 It was announced on 19 September that Whyte would fight domestic veteran Ian Lewison for the vacant British heavyweight title in Glasgow on the undercard of Ricky Burns vs. Kiryl Relikh on 7 October.
 Whyte and Lewison had to be separated at the weigh-in press conference.
 Both fighters promised KOs.
 Whyte defeated Lewison to claim the vacant title via tenth-round stoppage victory.
 The fight was stopped in round ten by Lewison's corner.
 It appeared that he had a nose problem that caused the fight to be halted.
 Although Lewison looked good from the opening bell, Whyte started taking control from round three onwards.
 In round ten, Lewison turned his back to start blowing his nose.
 Whyte missed with a big right hand.
 From there on, Lewison started boxing defensively before the fight was eventually stopped, declaring Whyte the winner.